jtarrio/pascual/manual/chapter2.md

   writeln('A bartender is pouring an unidentifiable liquid into a shot glass.');
   writeln('Before you can step in, a furious woman appears and kicks you out.');
   writeln('"Don''t let him in, Johnnie!
 He reeks of cop!", she shouts.');
-  writeln('The door closes and locks with a click.') end else writeln('"Go away!" the voice says.');
+  writeln('The door closes and another click announces it''s been locked.') end else writeln('"Go away!" the voice says.');
 writeln('You knock on the door again, but it remains stubbornly shut.')
 ```

+### Some things you can try